Losing momentum in continuous-time stochastic optimisation: Numerical Experiments

 which attains the global minimum at the point $x^*=\frac12$.
 The point $\tilde x = 0$ is a non-smooth stationary point, since $\Phi(x)\geq \Phi(\tilde x)$ for every $x\leq \tilde x$.
 In Subsection~\ref{subsec:mot_exampl}, we are able to show that the underdamped gradient flow can overcome the local minimiser $\tilde x$ if $\alpha^2 - 8m < 0$.

-We now test this property using our discrete-time method \eqref{eq:semi_impl_rule}.
-The discretisation scheme asks us to choose the stepsize $h$ according to the Lipschitz constant of $\Phi'$.
+We now test this property using our discrete-time method \eqref{eq:semi_impl_rule} with the step-size constant along the iterations.
+The discretisation scheme asks us to choose the learning rate $h$ according to the Lipschitz constant of $\Phi'$.
 Actually, the derivative of $\Phi$ is not continuous.
 However, in this framework, by ``Lipschitz constant" of $\Phi'$ we mean $L_0= \max \{ \mathrm{Lip}(\Phi'|_{x\leq 0}), \mathrm{Lip}(\Phi'|_{x\geq 0})\}$.
 We test the scheme in this example using the precise Lipschitz constant and overestimated Lipschitz constants.
 The results are presented in Figure~\ref{fig:conv_mass_frict}.
-Here, we see that the condition $\alpha^2 - 8m < 0$ is also relevant for the discrete dynamical system.
-The inequality appears to be sharp whenever we overestimate the Lipschitz constant -- unsurprisingly as a smaller stepsize leads to a more accurate discretisation of the underdamped gradient flow.
+We see that the condition $\alpha^2 - 8m < 0$ is also relevant for the discrete dynamical system.
+The inequality appears to be sharp whenever we overestimate the Lipschitz constant -- unsurprisingly as a smaller step-size leads to a more accurate discretisation of the underdamped gradient flow.
 Using the correct Lipschitz constant lets $\alpha^2 - 8m < 0$ appear quite conservative.
 Indeed, a much larger range of $\alpha, m$ allow for convergence to the global minimiser.
-A larger stepsize makes the method more robust.
+A larger step-size makes the method more robust.